LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    The private key used for the web UI and Moonlight client pairing.
 For best compatibility, this should be an RSA-2048 private key.

-   ..
-Warning:: Not all Moonlight clients support ECDSA keys or RSA key lengths other than 2048 bits.
+   .. warning:: Not all Moonlight clients support ECDSA keys or RSA key lengths other than 2048 bits.

 **Default**
    ``credentials/cakey.pem``